-- 12.2 All bonus points must be added in the numerator whilst the denominator remains 117. - 12.3 The B-BBEE recognition level of a property sector enterprise will be recognised based on the status framework as indicated in the DTI Codes, Code 000: BEE Status. - 12.4 In case of doubt, refer to the sector code technical guidelines to workout the recognition level based on a varying denominator.
+- 12.3 The B-BBEE recognition level of a property sector enterprise will be recognised based on the status framework as indicated in the DTI Codes, Code 000: B-BBEE Status. - 12.4 In case of doubt, refer to the sector code technical guidelines to work out the recognition level based on a varying denominator.